treeverse/lakeFS/docs/howto/import.md

 </div>
 <div markdown="1" id="azure-storage">
-See [Azure deployment]({% link howto/deploy/azure.md %}#storage-account-credentials) on limitations when using account credentials.
+See [Azure deployment][deploy-azure-storage-account-creds] on limitations when using account credentials.

 #### Azure Data Lake Gen2